Jones3D-The-Infernal-Engine/Unreleased-level-Shambala-Waterworks/README.md

 - Diversion room 2              - Dev SHW era <1999.
 - Diversion room 1              - Dev SHW era <1999.
 </pre>

+# Content and goal in this level

+-The level was built around a large central cylinder cave which was initially empty but could be filled with water later, the main puzzle was to open 4 portcullis doors leading to the Ice Boss arena and Urgon's laboratory.
+A system made up of 4 channels and a hydraulic wheel allowed to open these ortcullis doors.

+-The first step was to find a "Silver key" and melt an ice dam in the DivRoom 1 (Power room) in order to supply water to the whole station.
+For that you had to find an Oil jar, break it on the ice dam and fire the oil with the Zippo.

+-The water now flows through channels and can now be diverted to Diversion Rooms 2 or 3 using the sluice in the Diversion Room 1.

+-The next step was to complete the "Diversion rooms" 2 and 3 (also called "Div rooms") in any order you want, which must be opened with "Gold key" and "Garnet key".
+You had to divert the waterflow in any diversion rooms and divert the waterflow again using associated sluices gates. (two directions in each rooms, which makes 4 channels.

+-We do not know at the moment how these 4 channels are connected to the central cylinder and how they act on the wheel.

+-Once the four portcullis doors were open, it was possible to descend into the Ice Boss arena probably from the west and not from the south (as currently).
+The arena and end cutscene were similar to the released version.

 # Third theoretical version of the layout (extremely simplified)